kensiprell/ktorio.github.io/advanced/build-from-source.md

 ## Installing Locally
 {: #installing}

-Ktor provides a gradle install task that installs Ktor artifacts in your local maven repository:
+Ktor provides a Gradle install task that installs Ktor artifacts in your local maven repository:

 ```
 ./gradlew install